brapstu/oof-replacer/README.md

 # oof-replacer
 replace the oof sound in roblox

-the program works by replacing the oof sound in every single installed version of roblox on your computer
+the program works by replacing ouch.ogg with the iconic uuhhh.wav in every single installed version of roblox on your computer

 help by karbis